HashMallow/XBlocker/README.md

-XBlocker is a robust method that defies the organized X accounts
+XBlocker is a robust method that defies the organized X accounts.